Jacksonalcazar/Prediction-of-FLT3-Inhibitory-Activity/README.md

 RUN.bat

+## Classification Criteria

+The tool processes compound data by classifying their activity levels based on pIC50 values and categorizing the reliability of predictions according to the similarity scores.
+Below are the steps and criteria used for these classifications:

+### Activity Classification

+Activity levels are determined using the `pIC50` values as follows:

+- **High Activity**: Compounds with a `pIC50` value of -2 or lower.
+- **Medium Activity**: Compounds with a `pIC50` value greater than -2 and up to -0.
+- **Low Activity**: Compounds with a `pIC50` value greater than -0.

+### Similarity and Reliability Categorization

+The similarity data is merged with the `results` DataFrame based on the compound `ID`.
+The similarity percentage is then used to categorize the reliability of the predictions:

+- **High Reliability**: Compounds with a similarity score of 80% or higher.
+- **Medium Reliability**: Compounds with a similarity score between 65% and 79%.
+- **Low Reliability**: Compounds with a similarity score below 65%.

 ## Support

 For any issues or questions, please open an issue in this repository, and we'll get back to you as soon as possible.